 • Developing an MVP helps companies to save time, money, and resources by focusing on essential features and testing the product idea before fully committing to its development.

-• The steps involved in developing an MVP include identifying the problem or need the product solves, defining the target audience, creating a list of core features, building a prototype, testing with real users, gathering feedback and data, and refining the product based on feedback and data.
+• The steps involved in developing an minimum viable product include identifying the problem or need the product solves, defining the target audience, creating a list of core features, building a prototype, testing with real users, gathering feedback and data, and refining the product based on feedback and data.

 • A good MVP should solve a real problem, have minimal features, be easy to use, cost-effective, measurable, and flexible.